 Another casualty was 24 year old Home Guard Frederick Walter Patmore who was staying in the house.

-Millicent Newman was one of the first to be pulled alive out of the debris and taken to St Stephen’s hospital.
+Millicent Newman was one of the first to be pulled alive out of the debris and taken to St Stephen’s Hospital.
 Freddie Patmore of the Home Guard visiting from his home in Fulham was alive though seriously injured.

 But Mrs Newman’s eldest daughter Violet who worked as a clerk in the Ministry of Labour was killed by the falling masonry.
-Rescuers reached her at 2.45 a.m. in the early hours of Thursday morning, and could find no pulse.
+Rescuers reached her at 2.45 in the early hours of Thursday morning, and could find no pulse.

 They also found the body of her younger sister Mabel five minutes later.
 Mabel had worked as a clerk in the Home Office.

-Their father John had the appalling task of identifying his two daughters at the Dovehouse Street mortuary on the following Saturday only hours after being by his wife’s bedside at St Stephen’s when she succombed to her injuries.
+Their father John had the appalling task of identifying his two daughters at the Dovehouse Street mortuary on the following Saturday only hours after being by his wife’s bedside at St Stephen’s when she succumbed to her injuries.

-Freddie Patmore died at St Stephens on 16th October unable to recover from the injuries and burns he suffered in the bomb blast and subsequent fire.
+Freddie Patmore died at St Stephen’s on 16th October unable to recover from the injuries and burns he suffered in the bomb blast and subsequent fire.

-On 14th October 1940 an incendiry bomb dropped on the roof of St John’s Church in Ashburnham Road caused a fire which gutted the church.
 The church occupied a triangular site between Tadema and Ashburnham Roads and was built in 1875 and often described as being situated in Ashburnham Rd.
 See: https://www.british-history.ac.uk/vch/middx/vol12/pp250-258 (contains a reproduction of a photograph of the front of the church)

 The Victorian church and vicarage for St John’s in the World’s End Chelsea traversing Ashburnham and Tadema Road and destroyed through enemy action on 14th and 17th October 1940.
 Image public domain.